-1 Benefits not features
+1 Benefits not Features

-2 Keep the language less formal
+2 Keep the Language less formal

 If you have a complex product offering, don’t use business jargon language and lengthy sentences; you need to explain it quickly and clearly.
+Formal language also tends to use more words, and we recommend shorter the better with almost any video.

 This doesn’t mean dumbing down, but being concise, avoiding passive language, and avoiding too much repetition.